 - Allow to cool and enjoy.
 Serve warm or at room temperature.
 Pretzels may be stored in an airtight container or zipped top bag for up to 3 days (will lose softness).
 Pretzels freeze well.

-Quinn family recipe
+Recipe source: Quinn family recipe :)

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

-See?
 Aren’t soft pretzels easy?

-Try my Pumpkin Praline Soft Pretzels next!
+In the fall, give my Pumpkin Praline Soft Pretzels a try.

 How has everyone’s holiday been so far?